iliyan61/iliyan61/README.md

 [![Discord DM](https://img.shields.io/badge/Discord-DM%20me-red)](https://discordapp.com/users/368367700772388865/)

 Hi,
-I'm Iliyan and this is my github page.
-A lot of these repos are random and for personal projeects
+I'm Iliyan and this is my github.
+A lot of these repos are random and for personal projeects or school.
+Contact me on Discord or Twitter if you want a response some time this century otherwise my emails there I just won't reply too quickly.

 checkout my [website](iliyan.dev)